glisak/Rhetos-wiki/Prerequisites.md

 1. Use git to clone the repository `https://github.com/Rhetos/Rhetos.git` to a new source folder.
 2. Start "Developer Command Prompt for VS 2017" (or "VS2015").
 In the command prompt do the following:
     * Change working directory to the Rhetos source folder.
-    * Type `Build.bat`.
+    * Run command `Build.bat`.
 Verify that the last printed line is "Build.bat SUCCESSFULLY COMPLETED".